 While research shows that most customers want and even expect brand loyalty, the relationship between consumer loyalty programs and customer retention remains particularly difficult to quantify.
-Meanwhile, brands and stores are both dependent on consumer need, as retailers rely on brands to attract customers, while brands rely on retailers to market and sell their products.
-The average consumer’s trust in a brand, however, is changing: over nearly half of consumers find brands less truthful today than twenty years ago.
+Meanwhile, brands and stores are both dependent on consumer needs, as retailers rely on brands to attract customers, while brands rely on retailers to market and sell their products.
+The average consumer’s trust in a brand, however, is changing: over nearly half of the consumers find brands less truthful today than twenty years ago.

 Current trends indicate that consumers are slightly more loyal to retailers than brands, with 84% reporting loyalty to a retailer and 82% reporting loyalty to a brand.
 The difference is relatively small but does certainly demonstrate the need for brands to work harder in order to appeal to customers.
 Ultimately, retailers and brand manufacturers alike can benefit from consumer retention strategies that strengthen brand loyalty.

 In the past, large-scale manufacturers, especially those who manufacture consumer packaged goods (CPG), have always found it difficult to properly identify their loyal customers due to multiple layers of vendors, retailers, and distribution.
 Modern technology, however, makes it easier for manufacturers to track their product ratings.
 For instance, the use of hashtags on social media has made it easier than ever to track consumer use and satisfaction when it comes to their product.
 Another way of tracking loyal consumers is through email lists and discounts.
 With plenty of options and relative ease in tracking loyalty, manufacturers, even those who produce consumer packaged goods, can now focus their retention strategies on the consumers who will be the most receptive.